Deepakshantha/Sales-Analysis-python-project/README.md

 This project is a comprehensive sales data analysis performed using **Python** in a **Jupyter Notebook** environment.
 It focuses on reading, processing, and visualizing sales data from a CSV file to uncover useful business insights.

-* sales_analysis.ipynb # Main Jupyter Notebook with all analysis
-* sales_data.csv # Raw CSV file used for analysis

 ## 🔧 Tools & Technologies

 - **Python**